 One of my sons once failed the first quarter of a science class in High School.
 This time I decided to take another approach, simply because I have been exposing myself to new belief systems and ways of thinking, through reading books and listening to people who I view as smarter, wiser, and more knowledgeable, experienced and successful than me.
 Come to find out, there are a lot of those people out there.
 I honestly wish I would have come to this realization much sooner in life, rather than believing that my way was the best and only way, and that I didn’t need to change, improve, grow, progress, or evolve, because I already had everything figured out.

 After I got over my initial disappointment and frustration, I realized that he, too, was disappointed, frustrated, and angry.
 He usually works hard and gets good grades.
-This time he worked hard and failed.
+This time he worked hard and “failed.”
 I pointed out to him that the fact that it mattered to him and that he cared and tried his best is what I cared about the most.
-We celebrate our successes, and when we fail, we put it on ourselves!
-If he didn’t care that he failed, that would have been a problem.
+We celebrate our successes, and when we “fail,” we put it on ourselves!
+If he didn’t care that he could have done more and gotten a different result, that would have been a problem.
 So, I told him it was important to put it on himself.

 Accepting responsibility and trying something different next time is an effective tool, and a key to succeeding where we once failed.